If you know about a job posting that the conservation community should see, please contact CCLT at firstname.lastname@example.org.

 The Assistant Director of Parks and Recreation Planning will assist in leading the strategic direction of planning initiatives and leading a team of parks planning professionals to ensure successful implementation of that vision.
 Denver's Parks Planning division consists of a team of highly-knowledgeable professionals dedicated to the development and improvement of the City & County of Denver's network of parks and parkways.
 The Parks Planning division's efforts in planning, design and construction management ensure that Denver's valuable system of parks foster's Denver's development as a world-class city and enriches the lives of Denver's citizens and guests for years to come.
 Click here for the full job description and instructions to apply.
 Position is open until filled.

 Montezuma Land Conservancy is seeking an accomplished and passionate leader to implement its strategic vision in land protection and community engagement in Cortez, Colorado.
 The successful candidate will have proven ability in private land conservation, strategic planning, management, and program planning.
 A genuine passion for farm and ranch protection in rural communities is required.
 Proven success in fundraising also highly desired.
 Click here for the full job description.
-Applications are due July 15 or until filled.
+Position is open until filled.

 Colorado Cattlemen’s Association and Colorado Cattlemen’s Agricultural Land Trust

 Fellowships for Future Conservation and Beef Industry Professionals